-Silky mung bean pudding allowed to set into a soft cake becomes a simple but tasty sweet treat.
-Mung Bean Pudding (Che Kho) is a popular Lunar New Year’s snack enjoyed casually as finger food.
+Make Mung Bean Pudding (Che Kho), a silky mung bean pudding set into a soft, sweet cake with this easy recipe.
+Mung Bean Pudding (Che Kho) is a popular Lunar New Year’s snack and enjoyed casually as finger food.
 Small dishes of the hearty pudding are made in advance and served to visiting family and friends bringing well-wishes and gifts during this festive time of the new year.
 This dessert is easy to make and the recipe is really straightforward.
 Whip up a yummy batch today and have this sweet treat ready to serve to your guests this Lunar New Year.
 Enjoy!

 The dry mung bean can be soaked anywhere from 2 hours to overnight.

 Adjust the sugar levels to your taste.
 The dessert is intended to be sweet.
 For a less sweet pudding, use 1/2 to 3/4 cup sugar.
 For a sweeter pudding, use 1 1/4 to 1 1/4 cups sugar.

 Stir frequently when cooking the puréed mung bean.
 Be sure to scrape the bottom of the pan to prevent any crust from forming as this will make the pudding lumpy.
 If a crust continues to form, reduce the heat to Low.

 When cooking the pudding, be sure not to cook off too much of the water such that the pudding is stiff.
 The pudding should still have the ability to ooze or flow slowly.
 When spooning the pudding, it should flow slowly, filling out the dish.